seng438-winter-2022/seng438-a1-chloe-bouchard/seng438-assignment-1--report-template.md

 An introduction of your lab work, and what you knew about exploratory and manual functional testing before this lab

+In this lab, we are testing a software using different testing approaches to find defects.
+The testing approaches include exploratory testing, manual scripted testing, and regression testing.
+By testing a software ATM system, we will apply these testing approaches in order to get more familiar with software testing as well as a bug tracking system called Backlog.

+Before this lab, we were aware that exploratory testing was a form of unscripted testing where the test are designed and executed at the same time.
+The idea of exploratory testing is to create "realistic" scenarios and using those scenarios to test the software.
+This approach is human based and can test simple functionalities or large sets of sequences.
+In contrast, manual functional testing is a scripted testing approach that is usually written by the tester themselves.
+This form of testing follows a specific path and there is no deviation from this path.

 # High-level description of the exploratory testing plan

 Text…